nasa/astrobee/scripts/docker/readme.md

     ./run_headless.sh --remote

-It will automatically detect the current Ubuntu OS version.
-If a specific version is desired, the options `--xenial`, `--bionic`, and `--focal` are used for Ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+As with `build.sh`, by default, the docker image OS version will be configured to match your host's OS version, but you can override that by specifying the `--xenial`, `--bionic`, or `--focal` option for Ubuntu 16.04, 18.04, or 20.04 docker images, respectively.

 With the `--remote` argument, it will fetch and run a pre-built Astrobee docker image.
-Omit the `--remote` argument to run with a docker image built locally by `./build.sh`.
+Omit the `--remote` argument to run using a docker image built locally by `./build.sh`.

-As the script name suggests, this script doesn't set up the X display, so it can be used to run a docker container from within a headless VM.
+As the script name suggests, this script doesn't set up the X display, so it can be used to run a docker container from within a headless VM host.
 However, graphical applications will not be usable within the resulting shell.

 ## Run unit tests in the container